cube-soft/cube.pdf/Applications/Editor/Readme.md

 ## History

+* 2021-09-24 version 1.5.3
+    - Fix behaviors when opening other than *.pdf
+    - Update PDFium to Chromium 94 compatible.
 * 2021-08-31 version 1.5.2
     - Fix bugs that PDF pages cannot be Drag&Drop between windows.
     - Fix bugs that the undo process cannot be performed under certain conditions when moving with Drag&Drop.